 The heart of the home is often the focus of a renovation plan, and for good reason.
 It’s the heart of the home, and there are so many ways to combine innovation, personality, functionality, and beauty into one room.

 Color: While white isn’t necessarily out of style, trends are changing and color is being integrated back in, especially with cabinets.
 Whether it’s a dramatic pop of color or a more subtle hue like stone, we are definitely seeing an emergence from all-white cabinets.

 Mixing Vibes: A fresh kitchen is a hit on everyone’s list, but even with modern updates, we’re seeing eclectic combinations like sleek lines with vintage-inspired tiles.
 It softens the modern edge and appeals to a wider audience.

 Storage: More important now than ever.
 We have a lot of stuff, but we don’t want to see it.
 Smart design incorporates concealed and clean integration in kitchen designs.
 And drawers.
 Love drawers.

 Hardware: This is kitchen bling.
 You can be subtle or you can go for the Wow Factor.
 Pewter and gunmetal are the new trendsetters.
 Brass and gold still offer a punch of drama and warmth to a cool-toned palate, and matte black makes a bold statement.

-Materials: Think wood, stone, jute.
+Materials: Think wood, stone, and jute.
 The kitchen is becoming more connected to earthy materials.
 And the juxtaposition of warm wood with a sleek white countertop is on point.

 Also quite the eye-catcher, an updated bath is important because it can become the home’s peaceful serenity or dramatic statement.
 And either design can be spectacular.